Health insurance for students and young adults

 You can get individual health insurance through the ACA exchanges or directly from the insurer outside of the exchanges.

-The ACA created exchanges where people can compare individual plans.
-Those plans are also eligible for government subsidies that help reduce the costs of health insurance.
+ACA plans are eligible for government subsidies that help reduce the costs of health insurance.

 Your household income must be below 250% of the federal poverty level to qualify for subsidies.
 That’s about $32,000 for an individual for 2021.
 ACA plan members with household incomes below 400% of the federal poverty level can also qualify for tax credits to help pay for health insurance.